dart-lab/manual/docs/finance.md

 You can [access eExpenses here](https://www.expenses.finance.ed.ac.uk/).

-To use eExpenses, you need to register first -- ask Ken O'Neill or your local finance administrator for a registration form.
+To use eExpenses, you need to register first -- ask Sue Davidson or your local finance administrator for a registration form.

 When using eExpenses, the approximate step-by-step process is as
 follows: